markormesher/android-fab/README.md

 ### Show/Hide Controls

 The FAB can be hidden and shown with the `fab.hide()` and `fab.show()` methods, and the method `fab.isShown()` will return a boolean indicating the current state.
 These methods animate the FAB in and out of visibility.
 If the speed-dial menu is open when `.hide()` is called it will be closed.

 The speed-dial menu can be manually opened and closed with `fab.openSpeedDialMenu()` and `fab.closeSpeedDialMenu()`.
 These methods will do nothing if no speed-dial menu adapter is set, if an adapter is set but disabled, if the FAB is hidden, or if they are called when the menu is already in the indicated state (i.e. `fab.openSpeedDialMenu()` will do nothing if the menu is already open).

+### Access to Underlying Views

+The FAB's key underlying views can be accessed using the three methods detailed below:

 ### Note: Click Action Priority